TylerMG26/tyler_garrett.github.io/_pages/about.md

 # Selected Experience
 ## NASA
-Since 2019, I have had the privilege of interning at a several NASA centers and
+Since 2019, I have had the privilege of interning at a several NASA centers and contribute to a variety of projects.

 ### Radiation-Tolerant Display System